 You Can Take More Deductions To Offset Your Side Hustle Income

 For every rain cloud, there’s a silver lining, and this applies to your classification as a self-employed worker as well.
-By working for yourself, the IRS allows you to claim a boatload of additional tax deductions, from office supplies and insurance payments to utility costs and even a portion of your rent, if you use your home or another building as your office.
+By working for yourself, the IRS allows you to claim a boatload of additional tax deductions, from office supplies and insurance payments to utility costs and even a portion of your rent or mortgage, if you use your home or another building as your office.
 There are some gray areas when it comes to self-employed tax deductions, and they are often scrutinized more closely by the IRS, so you’ll want to talk with a seasoned tax professional before you file taxes on your gig income.

 You Should Keep All Your Receipts, Just Like Any Other Taxpayer

 Depending on how you view your side hustle, you may not think that keeping receipts for expenses like your cellphone bill, travel costs and even restaurant tabs is important.
 But if you incur these costs in the course of earning your side hustle income, they may be deductible.
 For example, if you buy a new computer and use it occasionally as a freelance editor, you may be able to write off part of that expense.
 If you sell arts and crafts out of your garage, you can likely deduct the cost of your materials and perhaps even part of your electricity bill.
 Talk with your tax advisor about which receipts might be directly applicable to your side gig business.

 Forms You’ll Need To File for Your Side Hustle Income